digitalpalidictionary/digitalpalidictionary.github.io/src/dpdict_api_gd.md

 This has the advantage of being quite quick and easy to set up and always being up-to-date with the latest DPD database, and the disadvantage of being a second slower.

-⚠️ This will not work at the same time as the offline version of DPD, please choose one or the other.
+⚠️ This will not work at the same time as the offline version of DPD, please disable it before continuing.

 ## Instructions